openmelody/mt-plugin-theme-manager/README.md

 it virtually eliminates the need for end users to edit or worry about templates.

+An "upgrade" function allows a user to easily upgrade a blog to use the latest features and capabilities in the newest release of a theme.

 Using Theme Manager as an end user is known as "Production Mode."

 ## What Theme Manager Does for Designers

 Designers can speed theme creation with the "Designer Mode."
-Currently, the advantages of this mode are small (see the next section, Eliminate Burdensome "Template Refreshing").
+Designer Mode makes template editing easier and allows for quick iteration by automatically installing templates and custom fields as they are defined in the theme's `config.yaml`.

 When a theme is applied to a blog the user is presented with the ability to apply the theme in Production or Designer Mode.

-### Eliminate Burdensome "Template Refreshing" and Use Your Preferred Editor
+### Eliminate Burdensome "Template Refreshing" and Use Your Preferred Text Editor

 Designers who have built sites on Movable Type are all too familiar with the workflow to see a simple change actually appear on a web site.
 It goes